 Evolution of Chinese consumer’s choice

 Over the past 30 years, Milk tea (or often called Bubble tea) became the most popular drink in China.
 However, this is a controversial drink because of its high sugar content and composition (especially for the cream inside and the « bubble » made of starch).
-In fact, even if it is still very popular, Milk tea is knowing as an unhealthy drink and people are trying to consume less.
+In fact, even if it is still very popular, Milk tea is known as an unhealthy drink and people are trying to consume less.

 The success of 喜茶 (Xi Cha) in China

 Xi cha (Heekcaa or Heytea because they changed the name) is known for its good taste and quality tea, it’s a new fashion brand of milk tea.
-The average price for a drink is 25rmb, less than Starbucks which is almost 30-40 rmb.
-For the ones who are living in first-tier city, this price is quite affordable.
+The average price for a drink is 25rmb, less than Starbucks which is almost 30-40 RMB.
+For the ones who are living in a first-tier city, this price is quite affordable.

-Xi Cha got its name and its reputation by the joyful name given on each of its drink, promoting self-improvement, persistence, which attract a lot of consumers ( ««Xi » means joy and “cha” for tea).
+Xi Cha got its name and its reputation by the joyful name given on each of its drinks, promoting self-improvement, persistence, which attract a lot of consumers ( «Xi » means joy and “cha” for tea).
 It is also known for its long (very long) queue time before getting a drink.
 It’s common to wait 1 or 2 hours in front of the shop, sometimes 3 to 4 hours!
-Even if there is some people saying that it’s not as tasty as rumors said, the retweet of Xi Cha’s product on internet is still very important.
-Xi Cha took the real name registration measure and limited the quantity to two cup for each person “in order to counter 黄牛huang niu” (person who bought drinks and then sell them within high prices).
+Even if there are some people saying that it’s not as tasty as rumors said, the retweet of Xi Cha’s product on the internet is still very important.
+Xi Cha took the real name registration measure and limited the quantity to two cups for each person “in order to counter 黄牛huang Niu” (person who bought drinks and then sell them at high prices).

 Be part of this trendy market

-Traceability of the product
+- Traceability of the product

-The product testing
+- The product testing

-The best way is to organize, if it is possible, free product test in a public spot.
+The best way is to organize, if it is possible, a free product test in a public spot.
 Let suppose that a Chinese customer tried your drink and is satisfied, he will be more tempted to buy it as he just participated in the test.
 Also, the presence of other people in that place would push him to buy, as the “other people’s look” is very important in China.

 Moreover, we can see in China the fact of the “group consumption”.
 Chinese consumers tend to follow the purchase of others.
 Let suppose again the event attracts a lot of people around, it would be sufficient if some of them start to buy to let the other engage.

-Packaging and design
+- Packaging and design

-Take care of the brand reputation
+- Take care of the brand reputation

 The word of mouth is very powerful in China.
-This fact joins what we told in this article, Chinese people trust more the others that the brand itself.
+This fact joins what we told in this article, Chinese people trust more others than the brand itself.
 Good quality products and the bad ones are classified very quickly as the information is transmitted very fast.
 It is very difficult to deal with the brand image after it is done.

-Web presence and e-commerce
+- Web presence and e-commerce